 The good news is that the choice is completely up to you.

-Art journal in Art Fix.
 Our weekly drop-in Art Fix classes feature different mixed media projects every week.
-Participants can choose to explore that theme and project in their art journals.
+Participants can choose to explore that theme and project in their art journals for most projects.

-Workshops and Classes.
-If you are new to art journaling, we highly recommend taking our one evening workshop, Art Journaling and Mixed Media 101 which we offer every 4-6 weeks at the studio.
-This workshops will give you a solid foundation for how to work with different art mediums, art tools and basic mixed media techniques in your art journal (as well as on other fun surfaces), leaving you prepared to explore and experiment from there!
+If you are new to art journaling, you are in the right place!
+Newcomers to mixed media and art journaling join us regularly, and over time you will build a solid foundation for how to work with different art mediums, art tools and basic mixed media techniques in your art journal (as well as on other fun surfaces).

-Art Journal Joy is a six week class we often offer here at the studio where we dive into art journaling together.
-We explore our own self expression in the safety of our art journals where art-making is just for ourselves and no one else.
-Free to experiment and explore, we can make mistakes and surprise ourselves from page to page--and gently learn to overcome our Inner Critics and trust our own voices.
-We also have a blast trying fun new techniques, sharing ideas with others and generally arting to our hearts' delight.
+The beauty of art journaling is that we get to explore our own self expression in the safety of our own space where art-making is just for ourselves and no one else.
+In our art journals we are free to experiment and explore.
+We can make mistakes and surprise ourselves from page to page--and gently learn to overcome our Inner Critics and trust our own voices.
+We also have so much fun trying fun new techniques, sharing ideas with others and generally arting to our hearts' delight.